Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 <button class=”text-center text-black my-5 border-black”>Button text</button>

 As you can see, this approach allows you to create any designed element very fast.
-It is easy and intuitive to use, plus it allows you to build any design without writing any line of code.
+It is easy and intuitive to use and will enable you to build any design without writing any code.

 But here we come to the main disadvantage (that scares many of you away).
-Markup in the Tailwind approach doesn’t look as clean and readable, with so many classes being assigned to elements.
+Markup in the Tailwind approach doesn't look as clean and readable, with many classes assigned to elements.

 Do.
 Not.
 Worry.

-There is a cool feature in Tailwind, @apply directive, that allows you to change this approach a little bit and helps to take back control of the markup.
-It will allow you to extract common utility patterns to CSS component classes.
+There is a cool feature in Tailwind, the @apply directive that allows you to change this approach a bit and help you regain control of the markup.
+It will allow you to extract common utility patterns from CSS component classes.

 Example of a button: